-The agreed admissions limit for the annual intake of pupils is 60.
+The agreed published admissions number (PAN) for the annual intake of pupils is 60.

-The number of pupils on roll in September 2021 was 428.
+The number of pupils on roll in September 2022 was 428.

 Pupils will be admitted without reference to ability or aptitude during the academic year that they reach the age of 5 years.